 Julia has written an article on why she wanted to create i2i.
 Read it here.

 Our mission is to bring intimacy back in an age where everyone is connected online but not in real life.
 We promise you we won’t use bots, we won’t create fake profiles and we will value all your feedback.
 We believe in intimacy, integrity, authenticity, laughter, joy and most of all love.

 How i2i is different

 1. Just a photo isn’t enough to get a feeling of someone.
 Even though you can put a short profile in the other apps, many people don’t do one, and many people don’t read them.
-We thought the billboard profile was a much better way of instantly getting a feeling for what someone is like.
+We thought the I-statement was a much better way of instantly getting a feeling for what someone is like.
 So when you sign up you write something about yourself beginning with ‘I’ and a question, which you can change at any time.

 2. Right swiping on each doesn’t necessarily lead to contact and connection.
 Very often on the other apps people right swipe and on each and then nothing happens or people bulk right swipe.
 So we feel that pulling up the barrier a little bit, so that you have to answer someone’s initial question and it’s impossible to bulk right swipe, and they have to respond to that before you can chat, is not only a more authentic way to connect but also kick starts that initial exchange which can die before it’s even got going.

 3. Often a conversation can drop into the sea of apathy before a meeting has been arranged so we push people to connect by using an expiring connection inbox so there is a time limit.
 This together with the higher barrier to connection in the early stage will be a better filter to meeting people who are right for you.

 4. The timer in the i2i inbox is so important.
 Eye to eye contact is something so simple and yet so magical that we have forgotten in our digital age.
 If we can encourage people to do that when they meet it really will create better and deeper connections between 2 people.